 What is the problem?

-Dangerous combustible aluminum cladding on buildings has been a major headache for Owners Corporations, lot owners, builders and developers.
+Dangerous combustible aluminium cladding on buildings has been a major headache for Owners Corporations, lot owners, builders and developers.

 The cladding is of concern because of the capacity for its panels to fracture when exposed to extreme heat.
 As the panels fracture, the combustible core of the cladding becomes exposed.
 This can allow fire to spread rapidly.